 Parents should also be a good role models of the behavior they expect.
 It's hard to keep them from lying, cheating, gambling, drinking, smoking, and doing illegal drugs if you do them yourself.
 If you have paperwork to do, let them see you doing it.
 It's even better to do your paperwork in the same room at the same time.
 Not only does it set a good example for them to follow, it also makes your work more enjoyable or less of a drudgery when you have others there with you doing essentially the same thing.

 If the teacher assigns busy work, workbook exercises that seem like a waste of time, if it's too hard or unchallenging, then ask the teacher to gear it to the individual needs of your children.
-Instead of complaining to the principal about useless assignments, when your children come home with valuable projects, then call her and praise her.

 Photo used with permission from Wiki Commons.